Types of Dissertations & Guidelines

 Chapter Breakdown:

-Further methods, results or details not mentioned in the publication may be additionally listed in the publication-based dissertation.
+Additional methods, results, or details not mentioned in the publication may be included in the publication-based dissertation.

-The chapters Summary, Introduction and Discussion must be reworded and may not be copied from the publication.
+The summary, introduction, and discussion chapters must be rewritten and may not be copied verbatim from the publication.
 This also includes direct quotations from the publication.
+In any case, the dissertation must have a special title page and the format template for dissertations in accordance with the requirements of the doctoral regulations.